JuliaDataScience/JuliaDataScience/contents/data_vis_aog_makie.md

 For the desired legend label, we use the output of the `draw!` function that was called in `Layer`s that have legend labels, in our case the `plt_barplot`.
 All of the `Legend`/`axislegend` keyword arguments (@sec:datavisMakie_attributes) can be used in `legend!`.
-Finally, as the last step, we can the `Figure` to recover it after it was mutated by all of the mutating "bang" functions, e.g. `draw!` and `legend!`, in order to render our visualization.
+Finally, as the last step, we call the Figure, `fig`,  to recover it after it was mutated by all of the mutating "bang" functions, e.g. `draw!` and `legend!`, in order to render our visualization.